-Note: The ability to use Find My iPhone to locate your device on a map is not available in all countries.
+The ability to use Find My iPhone to locate your device on a map isn't available in all countries or regions.
 Locating your device on a map requires Maps data to be available in that area.
 All other Find My iPhone features will still work.

 If you still need help, try the steps to get help using Find My iPhone.